wakco/ServiceLogin/README.md

 This module includes support for Time-based One Time Passwords (TOTP), hidden host (usermode +x and randomised nickname while connecting), and for Login on Connect.

-Perl will need Authen::OATH for TOTP support, and Convert::Base32 for converting base 32 TOTP secrets.
+Perl will need the following perl modules installed:
+- Authen::OATH for TOTP support
+- Convert::Base32 for converting base 32 TOTP secrets.

 Install the following into .znc/modules
 - ServiceLogin.pm